wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### [CollectibleType](enums/CollectibleType.md) GetSeededCollectible ( int Seed, bool NoDecrease = false ) {: .copyable aria-label='Functions' }

-When NoDecrease is true, returned collectibles will not be removed from the pools they came from
+When `NoDecrease` is true, returned collectibles will not be removed from the pools they came from.

 ___
 ### Get·Shop·Level () {: aria-label='Functions' }